scheme-requests-for-implementation/srfi-123/srfi-123.md

     (ref table "bar")  ;error: Object has no entry for field.
     ```

-- When a pair is encountered, the field argument may be the procedures
+- When a pair is encountered, the field argument may be the symbols
   `car` or `cdr`, or an integer index indicating the pair should be
   viewed as the head of a list.